codefori/vscode-ibmi-walkthroughs/content/code-ibmi-tips/compare.md

 #

-# Comparing two sources
+## Comparing two sources

-Did you know you can compare two sources with each other with simple right click options?
-This works on source members and streamfiles.
+Compare two sources with simple right click options.
+Either source can be a member or a streamfile.

 ## Select the base file

-Right click on the source member or streamfile you want to compare and choose 'Select with compare'
+Right click on the source member or streamfile you want to compare and choose 'Select for compare'

 ![](./compare1.png)

 ## Select the file to compare with

-Right click on the second source member or streamfile you want to compare the base file with and choose 'Compare with selected'
+Right click on the second source member or streamfile and choose 'Compare with selected'

 ![](./compare2.png)